 It’s indistinguishable.
 There needs to be some incentive against ideologically convenient theories built on mirages of evidence.
 We need more voices who focus on the strength of claims rather than how good the conclusions are.

-To some degree, fact-checkers play this role, but they are supposed to check facts that are either right or wrong.
-If someone is making a bald-faced lie, by all means, call it a lie.
+To some degree, fact-checkers play this role, but they are supposed to check facts, things that are either right or wrong.
+If someone is lying, by all means call it a lie.
 But with culture war, it’s often that someone makes a subtle statistical error or overgeneralizes from an unrepresentative dataset or something.
-I don’t think it’s helpful to award Pinocchios in these cases.
+I don’t think it’s helpful to award “Pinocchios” in these cases.

 A more gentle approach would be more effective.
 Treat all arguments with the same skeptical eye.
 Point out the flaw in the argument, explain why the broad question is so hard to resolve, and then turn the debate towards questions where there are answers: those about interventions.

 I see two major counterarguments.
-The first is that it assumes that you view policies in consequentialist terms, where what matters is effects.
-If you truly think that what’s important in policies is the spirit behind them, then I’ll reluctantly concede that culture war might be the right choice for you.
-Also, for some issues—say creating a new national holiday—symbolism is the whole point.
+The first is that I’m assuming you view policies in consequentialist terms, where what matters is effects.
+If you truly think that what’s important in policies is the spirit behind them, then I reluctantly concede that culture war might be the right choice for you.
+And for some issues—say creating a new national holiday—maybe symbolism is the whole point.